datahub-project/datahub/docs/api/graphql/token-management.md

 This endpoint will return a boolean detailing whether the operation was successful.
 In case of failure, an error message will appear explaining what went wrong.

-## Feedback, Feature Requests, & Support

-Visit our [Slack channel](https://slack.datahubproject.io) to ask questions, tell us what we can do better, & make requests for what you'd like to see in the future.
+> Visit our [Slack channel](https://slack.datahubproject.io) to ask questions, tell us what we can do better, & make requests for what you'd like to see in the future.
 Or just stop by to say 'Hi'.